 From advocating your company values to interacting with influencers, sending information, and gathering data, having a healthy brand identity is a key element to developing customer loyalty.
 It enables your company to interact with your customers through storytelling and can provide a passion and consistency that is elemental to long term customer retention.

-You may also like: 3 Digital Branding Trends Businesses Should Adopt in 2019
+You may also like: 3 Digital Branding Trends Businesses Should Adopt

 Businesses of all sizes should aspire to develop, foster, and maintain a healthy brand identity.
 This will establish customer loyalty as they recognize who you are more easily and associate your brand with positive emotions like comfort, dependability, consistency, and trust.